ALLEN Coaching

 If vf> vi work is done by the system and w is negative.
 If vf< vi work is on the system and w is positive

-The chapter will help the students in understanding the different concepts related to the relationship between heat and the other forms of energy.
+The chapter will help the students understand the different concepts related to the relationship between heat and other forms of energy.

 They will also learn about the relationship between heat and other forms of energy and their importance that is required in the field.

-In NCERT exemplar Class 11 Chemistry solutions chapter 6 Thermodynamics, the students will learn about a closed system, that only energy can be exchanged with the surrounding.
+In NCERT Exemplar Class 11 Chemistry Solutions Chapter 6 Thermodynamics, the students will learn about a closed system, in which only energy can be exchanged with the surroundings.

-The topics will help the students in learning about the surroundings of a system that is the part of the universe that does not contain the system.
+The topics will help the students learn about the surroundings of a system that is the part of the universe that does not contain the system.

 Based on the exchange of energy and matter, thermodynamic systems can be classified into 3 types: closed system, open system, and an isolated system.